taro-rb/taro/README.md

 - extract complex response declarations into ObjectTypes or ResponseTypes
 - replace `required: true` with `null: false` and `required: false` with `null: true`

-For a step-by-step migration, you might want to make `taro` use a different DSL then `apipie`:
+Taro uses some of the same DSL as `apipie`, so for a step-by-step migration, you might want to make `taro` use a different one:

 ```ruby
 # config/initializers/taro.rb